 The Allow users to access the feedback portal policy is a cloud policy.
-This policy is not defined in ADMX and does not have a corresponding registry key available to set the policy.
+This policy isn't defined in ADMX and doesn't have a corresponding registry key available to set the policy.
 You should create a cloud policy to enforce it.
 This is a cloud policy because the feedback portal is a web application that makes a call to the cloud policy service, which is also a web application, requesting the policies for the person who signs in.
 If this policy is configured, the feedback portal will receive the configured policy value in the response from the cloud policy service.

-To configure these policy settings, you can use the Office cloud policy service.
-For more information, see Overview of the Office cloud policy service.
-You can search for "feedback" or "survey" within the Office cloud policy service UI to find the policy settings to configure them.
+To configure these policy settings, you can use the Cloud Policy service for Microsoft 365.
+For more information, see Overview of the Cloud Policy service for Microsoft 365.
+You can search for "feedback" or "survey" within the Cloud Policy service for Microsoft 365 UI to find the policy settings to configure them.

 These policy settings are also available if you use Group Policy.
 To use these policy settings, download at least version 5146.1000 of the Administrative Template files (ADMX/ADML), released on March 22, 2021.

 You can find these policy settings under User Configuration\Policies\Administrative Templates\Microsoft Office 2016\Privacy\Trust Center.